wa1gov/Pistar-SSH-Helper/README.md

 ----------------------------------------------------------------
 OPERATION and OPTIONS

-The showlh.cfg offers the option to choose a color for the callsign display:
+The showlh.cfg offers the option to choose a color for the callsign (DEFCOLOR), divider line (DIVCOLOR) and the text (TXTCOLOR) display:

 BLACK
 BBLACK